 While these are common examples, there are other forms of discrimination that may take place, such as being terminated after utilizing the Family Medical Leave Act to care for a sick child, being discriminated against for using the Paid Family Leave policy after giving birth, or being treated unfairly for leaving work early for a child’s event, while employees without children are given more flexibility.

 New York State Legislation Protections Against Familial Status Discrimination

 Under the New York State Human Rights Law (NYSHRL), “The opportunity to obtain employment without discrimination because of age, race, creed, color, national origin, sexual orientation, gender identity or expression, military status, sex, marital status, or disability, is hereby recognized as and declared to be a civil right.”

 In addition, NYSHRL offers these protections to any person who is pregnant or has children under the age of 18 to whom they are a caregiver.
-A caregiver is recognized as someone who provides direct and continuous care for minor children or someone who has a disability that lives in the employee’s household.
+A caregiver is someone who provides direct and continuous care for minor children or someone who has a disability that lives in the employee’s household.

 New York City also has legislation protecting employees from discrimination based on familial status.
-The New York City Human Rights Law offers protections to employees in New York City based upon their marital status and partnership status as well as pregnancy and lactation accommodations.
+The New York City Human Rights Law offers protections to employees in New York City based upon their marital status and partnership status, as well as pregnancy and lactation accommodations.

 Legal Precedent in New York Familial Status Discrimination Cases